Leaside Baseball Association Constitution and By-Laws

 5.2 Portfolios of Directors-at-Large.
 Directors-at-Large who are not elected as Officers of the Association, may be appointed, by the Board, to serve as Directors of various portfolios related to the operations of the Association (e.g., Rep Director, Sponsorship and Fundraising Director, etc.).
 Directors-at-Large may have more than one portfolio and may be assigned and removed duties by Ordinary Resolution of the Board.

 5.3 Past President.
-The immediate past president of the Association will be appointed onto the Board (“Past President”) provided that this individual is interested in serving in the position and has been approved by Ordinary Resolution of the Board.
-If the past president is not willing to serve in this position or the Board fails to pass an Ordinary Resolution, the position of Past President will be vacant.
+The immediate past president of the Association may be appointed onto the Board (“Past President”) provided that this individual is interested in serving in the position and has been approved by Ordinary Resolution of the Board.
+If the immediate Past President is not willing to serve in this position or if the Board fails to pass an Ordinary Resolution, the position of Past President will be vacant.

 5.4 Eligibility of Directors.
 To be eligible to hold office as a Director, an individual must: